ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-3-comments-conditions.rst

    <a href="https://creately.com" target="_blank">Creately.com</a>

-Working in pairs or groups, draw a Use-Case diagram for an Online Store system where a user can login and purchase a product.
-Draw at least 4 use-case circles in the system (4 steps a user must do on the system in order to purchase a product).
-You may want to use an online drawing tool like |Creately.com| (choose Use-Case Diagrams) and pretend to buy something online to come up with the steps.
-Then, list  the preconditions and postconditions for each use-case.
+Working in pairs or groups, come up with 4 steps that a user must do to purchase a product, for example a book on Java, in an online store, and list the preconditions and postconditions for each step.
+You could pretend to buy something online to come up with the steps.
+(You could use an online drawing tool like |Creately.com| (choose Use-Case Diagrams) to draw a Use-Case diagram for the Online Store System, but it is not required).
+Don't forget to list  the preconditions and postconditions for each step.
+You can type in your answer below.

 .. shortanswer:: challenge-5-3-use-case-preconditions

-    Write a Use-Case Narrative here that lists at least 4 Use-Cases (the steps a user takes to buy a product on the system) for the Online Store System.
-List the preconditions and the postconditions for each use-case.
+     Write down 4 steps that a user must do to purchase a product, for example a book on Java, in an online store, and list the preconditions and postconditions for each step.

-Here is a simple class called User for this system.
-Add good commenting to this code for the class, instance variables, and methods.
+Here is a simple class called User that could be used in an online store.
+Add good commenting to this code before the class, the instance variables, and the methods.

 .. activecode:: challenge-5-3-comments
     :language: java